Sunday, 22nd March 2026, Lent 5

 [2] , τίς ἥμαρτεν, οὗτος ἢ οἱ γονεῖς αὐτοῦ, ἵνα τυφλὸς γεννηθῇ;: ἥμαρτεν, 2nd aor., 3rd pers. sg. < ἁμαρτάνω, absol., ‘I err’; ‘I sin’ (cl.
 Greek: LSJ, s.v.); ‘I act sinfully, I sin’ (LXX & NT Greek: Muraoka & EDNT, s.v.).

 ἵνα τυφλὸς γεννηθῇ: strictly speaking, this purpose clause, lit., ‘in order that he may be born blind’ refers to the future, whereas the context plainly suggests that the question concerns a past event.
-In LXX Gk, ἵνα + aor. subj. (as here) expresses a result (Muraoka s.v. ἵνα, 2).
+In LXX Gk, ἵνα + aor. subj. (as here) can express a result (Muraoka s.v. ἵνα, 2).
 Here too the clause is consecutive, ‘so that he was born blind’.
-It amplifies the adverbial (temporal) phrase in v.
+It elucidates and amplifies the adverbial (temporal) phrase in v.
 1, ἐκ γενετῆς, ‘from birth’, ‘congenitally’.
-The prep. phrase is already found in Homer and cl.
+This prep. phrase is already found in Homer and cl.
 Gk (LSJ, s.v. γενετή).

 [3] ἀλλ’ ἵνα φανερωθῇ: here the clause introduced by ἵνα is final.